 Electrode Application Sites:

-Explanation: The amygdala down-training protocol focuses on reducing excessive beta wave activity (13-30 Hz) in the temporal lobes, where the amygdala is located.
+Explanation: The amygdala down-training protocol reduces excessive beta wave activity (13-30 Hz) in the temporal lobes – amygdala anatomical projection.
 Elevated beta activity in these areas is associated with hyperarousal and heightened fear responses.
 By down-training beta waves, this protocol aims to decrease amygdala hyperactivity and promote emotional regulation.

 Prefrontal Cortex Up-Training Protocol